MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 Try setting the `Style` property of the `SKPaint` object to `Stroke`, and you'll see the individual tiles outlined rather than filled.

+It's also possible to fill an area with a tiled bitmap, as shown in the article [**SkiaSharp bitmap tiling**](../effects/shaders/bitmap-tiling.md).

 ## Rounding Sharp Corners

 The **Rounded Heptagon** program presented in the [**Three Ways to Draw an Arc**](~/xamarin-forms/user-interface/graphics/skiasharp/curves/arcs.md) article used a tangent arc to curve the points of a seven-sided figure.
 The **Another Rounded Heptagon** page shows a much easier approach that uses a path effect created from the [`SKPathEffect.CreateCorner`](xref:SkiaSharp.SKPathEffect.CreateCorner(System.Single)) method: